larseggert/repo-data/README.md

 - `repo_type`: one of `specs`, `tests`, `docs`, `website`, `registry`, `other`.
 - `report_to`: list of addresses (see below);  Where weekly reports of issue and PR activity are sent.
 Optional.
 - `issue_summary_to`: list of addresses (see below); Where weekly reports of open issues are sent.
 Optional.
-- `report_exclude_labels`: list of strings that indicate Github issue labels that are filtered out of reports (e.g., "editorial").
-Optional.

 Fields ending in `_to` are lists of e-mail addresses; special case `group_email` sends to the group e-mail address.